hyperspy/hyperspyUI/releasing_guide.md

 **Tag and release**

-- Create a tag e.g. `git tag -a v0.1.1 -m "HoloSpy version 0.1.1"`.
-The holospy version will be set at build time from the tag by `setuptools_scm`.
+- Create a tag e.g. `git tag -a v2.0 -m "HyperSpyUI version 2.0"`.
+The HyperSpyUI version will be set at build time from the tag by `setuptools_scm`.
-- Push tag to user fork for a test run `git push origin v0.1.1`.
+- Push tag to user fork for a test run `git push origin v2.0`.
 Will run the release workflow without uploading to PyPi
-- :warning: this is a point of no return :warning: Push tag to HoloSpy repository to trigger release `git push upstream v0.1.1`:
+- :warning: this is a point of no return :warning: Push tag to HyperSpyUI repository to trigger release `git push upstream v2.0`:
   - The `release` workflow will run and upload the sdist and wheel to `pypi.org`
   - A Github release will be created
   - build the doc and push it to the `gh-pages` branch which will in turn publish